-PROPOSAL NO. 3-VOTE ON AN ADVISORY (NON-BINDING) RESOLUTION TO APPROVE THE COMPENSATION OF THE NAMED EXECUTIVE OFFICERS FOR THE YEAR ENDED DECEMBER 31, 2020 AT THE 2021 ANNUAL MEETING OF SHAREHOLDERS
+PROPOSAL NO. 3-VOTE ON AN ADVISORY (NON-BINDING) RESOLUTION TO APPROVE THE COMPENSATION OF THE NAMED EXECUTIVE OFFICERS FOR THE YEAR ENDED DECEMBER 31, 2021 AS DESCRIBED IN THE PROXY STATEMENT

-Our shareholders have the opportunity to vote on an advisory (non-binding) resolution ("say-on-pay") to approve the compensation of our NEOs identified in the section titled "Information about Our Executive Officers and Compensation-Compensation Discussion and Analysis-Named Executive Officers" for the year ended December 31, 2020 beginning on page 34 of this Proxy Statement.
-The Compensation Discussion and Analysis ("CD&A") beginning on page 34 of this Proxy Statement describes the material elements of our NEO compensation policies and program, and the principles and objectives that informed our compensation decisions, for the year ended December 31, 2020.
+Our shareholders have the opportunity to vote on an advisory (non-binding) resolution ("say-on-pay") to approve the compensation of our NEOs identified in the section titled "Information about Our Executive Officers and Compensation-Compensation Discussion and Analysis - Named Executive Officers" for the year ended December 31, 2021 beginning on page 36 of this Proxy Statement.
+The Compensation Discussion and Analysis ("CD&A") beginning on page 36 of this Proxy Statement describes the material elements of our NEO compensation policies and program, and the principles and objectives that informed our compensation decisions, for the year ended December 31, 2021.

-We conduct continuous investor outreach throughout the year.
-Page 40 of the CD&A describes our shareholder engagement and outreach, and pages 45 to 56 of the CD&A describe the 2020 executive compensation program adopted by our Compensation Committee in 2020.
-In addition, we listened to our shareholders, and the section of the CD&A titled "Information about Our Executive Officers and Compensation - Compensation Discussion and Analysis-What Guides Our Program-How We Make Compensation Decisions-Role of Peer Companies" beginning on page 43 describes the peer group that we have selected for the purpose of benchmarking our CEO compensation.
+We conduct continuous investor engagement and outreach throughout the year.
+Page 43 of the CD&A describes our shareholder engagement and outreach, and pages 49 through 61 of the CD&A describe the 2021 executive compensation program adopted by our Compensation Committee for 2021.
+In addition, the section of the CD&A titled "Information about Our Executive Officers and Compensation - Compensation Discussion and Analysis - What Guides Our Program - How We Make Compensation Decisions - Role of Peer Companies" beginning on page 47 describes the peer group that we selected for the purpose of benchmarking our 2021 CEO compensation.

 The design of our compensation program has remained consistent year-over-year.
-In February 2020, the Compensation Committee established the financial performance metrics governing AIP and long-term incentive pay ("LTIP") awards to the NEOs for the bonus year ended December 31, 2020.
-During 2020, the Compensation Committee did not modify such AIP and LTIP performance metrics or the individual pay opportunities due to the coronavirus disease 2019 (COVID-19) pandemic.
-When making compensation decisions for 2020, the Compensation Committee considered the significant efforts of the NEOs to deliver solid financial results while successfully navigating a period of unprecedented change and volatility as a result of the ongoing COVID-19 pandemic, financial crisis and social unrest, as well as management's ability to meet the evolving needs of our employees, clients and shareholders.
-Our NEOs' 2020 compensation program has been designed to:
+In February 2021, the Compensation Committee established the financial performance metrics governing annual incentive pay ("AIP") and long-term incentive pay ("LTIP") awards to the NEOs for the bonus year ended December 31, 2021.
+During 2021, the Compensation Committee did not modify such AIP and LTIP performance metrics or the individual pay opportunities due to the COVID-19 pandemic.
+When making compensation decisions for 2021, the Compensation Committee considered the significant efforts of the NEOs to deliver solid financial results while successfully navigating a period of unprecedented change and volatility as a result of the ongoing COVID-19 pandemic, financial crisis and social unrest, as well as management's ability to meet the evolving needs of our employees, clients and shareholders.
+Our NEOs' 2021 compensation program has been designed to: